olesonlab/new_project_template/README.md

 - **`new_project_template.Rproj`**: R project file for easy project setup in RStudio.

+### `index.qmd`

+- **Description**: The main Quarto document that serves as the homepage for the project website.
+This file is used to create the primary content and structure of the site.
+- **Usage**: Edit this file to update the main content of your project’s website.
+Use Quarto’s markdown syntax to add sections, images, and other elements.

+### `add_page.qmd`

+- **Description**: An additional Quarto document that serves as a template for creating new pages on the project website.
+- **Usage**: Duplicate and edit this file to add more pages to the website.
+Customize the content as needed to fit the purpose of each additional page.

+### `renv.lock`

+- **Description**: Lockfile used by `{renv}` to record the state of the project’s R package environment, including exact package versions.
+- **Usage**: Share this file with collaborators to ensure that they can recreate the exact same R environment by using `renv::restore()`, providing consistent results across different systems.

 ## Getting Started

 1.  **Clone the Template**: Start by cloning this template repository to